SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

 1. [Add data to the component](xref:Adding_data_to_component).
 The grid component should always be configured with *Queries* data input.

-1. Optionally, hover the mouse pointer over the component, click the filter icon, and then add a filter from the *Feeds > URL > Query columns* section of the data pane.
+1. Optionally, hover the mouse pointer over the component, click the filter icon, and then add a filter from the *URL* > *Query column* section of the data pane.
+Prior to DataMiner 10.3.0 [CU21]/10.4.0 [CU9]/10.4.12<!--RN 41141-->, you can find the filter in the *Feeds* > *URL* > *Query columns* section of the data pane.
 You can repeat this several times in order to filter on several query columns<!--RN 34761-->.
 Prior to DataMiner 10.3.0 [CU21]/10.4.0 [CU9]/10.4.12<!--RN 41141-->, you can find the filter in the *Feeds > URL > Query columns* section of the data pane.

 1. Optionally, customize the following component options: